shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/create_b0_coil_profiles.rst

 In this tutorial, we will be characterising an 8 channel coil that was acquired with a dual echo field mapping sequence at 2 different currents for each channel (-0.5 amps and 0.5 amps).
 We will start by processing the DICOMs into NIfTI files, we will then fill the configuration file containing the necessary information to correctly and accurately process the coil profiles.
-The last step consists in running :ref:`cli_reference/cli:from-field-maps` on the command line to calculate the coil profiles.
+The last step consists in running ":ref:`st_create_coil_profiles` from-field-maps" on the command line to calculate the coil profiles.

 ..
 Note::